Folakunmi21/Garbage-classification-kubernetes/README.md

 - **Accuracy:** ~94%
 - **Format:** ONNX (optimized for inference)

-The original Keras model can be found [here](https://huggingface.co/Folakunmi21/garbage-classifier/tree/main).
-The full training notebook can be found in this repo in /models.
+The original Keras model(before conversion to ONNX) can be found [here](https://huggingface.co/Folakunmi21/garbage-classifier/tree/main).
+The full training notebook can also be found in this repo in /models.

 ## Categories